realworldocaml/book/en/07-error-handling.md

 - : exn = Wrong_date(_)
 ```

-But if you declare the exception using `with sexp` (and the
+But if we declare the exception using `with sexp` (and the constituent
-constituent types have sexp converters), you'll get something with
+types have sexp converters), we'll get something with more
-more information.
+information.

 ```ocaml
 # exception Wrong_date of Date.t with sexp;;